 Based on communication with Kittitas County Solid Waste, the Cle Elum Transfer Station is reported by Kittitas County to have processed 11,096 tons of waste in 2019.
 Customers made a total of 40,119 deliveries to the transfer station.
 The station is reported to be near capacity, based on the number of cars queued at the station on Saturdays.
 Tuesdays and Saturdays are the busiest days at the station, as it is closed Sundays and Mondays.

-Kittitas County Solid Waste is currently working on another station entrance to improve queuing.
+Kittitas County Solid Waste is currently working on evaluating options to expand the existing Cle Elum Transfer facility and/or expand operating hours.

 5.3.13 Ryegrass Landfill.